danielsomerfield/turtles/demos/keywhiz/docs/review-notes.md

 ## Features
 - FUSE file system
 - REST API
+- Secret versioning

 ## How does it attempt to solve the bootstrapping problem?

 ## Notes
 - There seems to be less activity on the mailing list for keywhiz than vault
+- How does it store things, and how does it encrypt / decrypt?